TEAMMATES/teammates-ops/technical-reports/Performance-Testing.md

 ## Current implementation of the solution

-JMeter offers us a couple of ways to perform the tests.
+JMeter offers us a couple of ways to perform the performance tests.
 We had the choice of performing these tests with automating tools like [jmeter-gradle plugin](https://github.com/jmeter-gradle-plugin/jmeter-gradle-plugin) and the JMeter Java API.
 We explored both possibilities but ended up using the JMeter Java API.
 Some key observations we made:

 * The jmeter-gradle-plugin is not well maintained and does not have easy-to-find documentation.
 The existing resources are outdated and are not in sync with the latest version of JMeter.